apache/cordova-plugin-splashscreen/README.md

 #### config.xml

 -  __AutoHideSplashScreen__ (boolean, default to `true`).
-Indicates wherether hide splash screen automatically or not.
+Indicates whether to hide splash screen automatically or not.
 Splash screen hidden after amount of time specified in the `SplashScreenDelay` preference.

 ```xml
     <preference name="AutoHideSplashScreen" value="true" />